imk-toolkit/imk-toolkit/README.md

 1. Install using `pip`
 2. Install using `conda`
-3. Install straight from this repository using `git clone`
+3. Install using `git clone`

-This package supports `Python3` starting with version `3.7`.
-If you are using an earlier version of `Python` please consider updating your system.
+> This package supports only Python 3 with version `>=3.7`.
+If you are using
+> an earlier version of Python please consider updating.

 ### `pip`